 The focus of this CIP is not completion of the IPs, but rather verification that IROFS sampled for inspection were constructed in accordance with license requirements, and that safety programs are effectively implemented.
 The IPs listed in Appendix A should be used in conjunction with the appropriate IVP found in DIAMOND.
 The completion of the CIP for the MFFF is not dependent on completion of the IPs listed in Appendix A. It should be noted that the NRC CIP for the MFFF will use the IVPs to verify that the construction of each PSSC listed in Table 5.6-1 of the MFFF CAR has been completed in accordance with the application and provide reasonable assurance that the design basis safety function can be met.
 For further information on the use of the IVPs, please refer to Appendix C of this IMC.
 The resource estimate in each IP is an estimate for planning purposes; it is not an expected level of inspection effort.

-07.03 Resident Inspector Program. esident inspector(s) may be assigned to the siteduring various phases of construction.
+07.03 Resident Inspector Program.
+As determined by NRC management, resident inspector(s) may be assigned to the site, as needed, during various phases of construction.
 The senior resident Inspector would normally be the primary interface with the applicant/licensee for coordination of inspection scheduling for specific construction activities.
-The resident inspector(s) also participate in inspections within their areas of qualification using the inspection procedures listed in Appendix A and coordinate the preparation of integrated IRs.
+The resident inspector(s) may also participate in inspections within their areas of qualification using the inspection procedures listed in Appendix A and coordinate the preparation of integrated IRs.
 Resident inspector(s) may be assigned to the site on a rotational basis during construction, and may be changed periodically, based on the type of construction activities being conducted.
 Length of service at the site will be in accordance with agency policy.

 07.04 Inspection and Technical Personnel Considerations.
 Inspectors and technical representatives will be assigned responsibility for performing inspections consistent with their qualifications.
 In addition, inspectors performing MFFF inspection activities will either be provided familiarization training on this IMC and related procedures or become familiar with the requirements of this IMC and the applicable requirements of 10 CFR Part 70.